igrafx/miningkafka/howto.md

 If tasks are added or removed, the partitions can also be rebalanced and redistributed among the new number of tasks (partition rebalance).

-### Adding a New Connector

-To add a new connector, begin by including a module for it in the module’s **build.sbt** file.
-Then, create a class for your connector that extends either **SourceConnector** or **SinkConnector**, along with a class that extends **SourceTask** or **SinkTask** to define the tasks for the connector.

-Additionally, thoroughly document the connector, detailing its functionality, usage instructions, and configurable properties.

 ## iGrafx UDFs

 The **iGrafx UDFs** module offers a set of User-Defined Functions (UDFs) specifically designed to enhance data transformation and analysis within the Kafka ecosystem.
 These UDFs empower users to perform customized data manipulations and calculations directly in ksqlDB, enabling more efficient and targeted processing for insights and decision-making in real time.